 In just over two weeks, Musk’s takeover of Twitter has rocked the internet.

 Hate speech and disinformation have already spiked in what appears to be mostly trolls and right-wing extremists seeking to test the boundaries of Musk’s approach to unchecked free speech on his newly acquired platform.

 The chaos at Twitter comes at a distinct time of transformation of the internet.
 Not only is the online space facing regulation globally, but the advances in artificial intelligence that power tomorrow’s tools of disinformation are not slowing down either.

-These technologies have great disinformation potential warns a new report from Democracy Reporting International; a person need only decide which false narrative to promote and then create the ‘evidence’ for it.
+These technologies have great disinformation potential, warns a 2022 report from Democracy Reporting International; a person need only decide which false narrative to promote and then create the ‘evidence’ for it.

 A better insight into his true priorities comes from the debut of Twitter Blue, the scheme to offer Twitter’s blue checkmark for verification through a monthly subscription.

 It was introduced despite warnings that the subscription service would not only have a limited impact on his bottom line but also expose Twitter to trolls using the opportunity to impersonate real personalities, organisations, and causes.

 And it did.
 For only €8 a month.